saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 - UI canaries offer programmatic access to a headless Google Chrome Browser via Puppeteer.
 For more information about Puppeteer, see Puppeteer.
 - Canaries check the availability and latency of your endpoints and can store load time data and screenshots of the UI.
 They monitor your REST APIs, URLs, and website content, and they can check for unauthorized changes from phishing, code injection and cross-site scripting.

-### CloudWatch action
+### CloudWatch alarm & action

-A valid CloudWatch action can be sending a notification to an Amazon SNS topic, performing an Amazon EC2 action or an Auto Scaling action, or creating a Systems Manager OpsItem.
+You can create a CloudWatch alarm that watches a single metric.
+The alarm performs one or more actions based on the value of the metric relative to a threshold over a number of time periods.
+The action can be..
+- an Amazon EC2 action
+- an Amazon EC2 Auto Scaling action
+- a notification sent to an **Amazon SNS topic **
+- creating a Systems Manager OpsItem

 ![AWS-CW-Alarm](/img/aws/management/cw/AWS-CW-Alarm.png)

-### CloudWatch Event Rules

-You can use Amazon CloudWatch Events to detect and react to changes in the state of a pipeline, stage, or action.
-Then, based on rules you create, CloudWatch Events invokes one or more target actions when a pipeline, stage, or action enters the state you specify in a rule.

-Examples of Amazon CloudWatch Events rules and targets:

-- A rule that sends a notification when the **instance state changes**, where an EC2 instance is the event source, and Amazon SNS is the event target.
-- A rule that sends a notification when the **build phase changes**, where a CodeBuild configuration is the event source, and Amazon SNS is the event target.
-- A rule that detects **pipeline changes** and invokes an AWS Lambda function.
+### Example Alarm & Action for EC2

 Setup a CloudWatch alarm to monitor the health status of the instance.
 In case of an Instance Health Check failure, an EC2 Reboot CloudWatch Alarm Action can be used to reboot the instance